Coyote (mythology)

 Coyote is a mythological character common to many cultures of the Indigenous peoples of North America, based on the coyote (Canis latrans) animal.
 This character is usually male and is generally anthropomorphic, although he may have some coyote-like physical features such as fur, pointed ears, yellow eyes, a tail and blunt claws.
 The myths and legends which include Coyote vary widely from culture to culture.

 The role Coyote takes in traditional stories shares some traits with the Raven figure in other cultures.

 Coyoteway

 Coyote is the tutelary spirit of "Coyoteway", one of the Navajo curing ceremonies.
 The ceremony is intended to restore the patient's harmonious relationship with Coyote and the world, and to bring about a return to good health.

 By culture

-Coyote in a number of Indigenous cultures of the Americas, including:
+Coyote is featured in the mythology of a number of Indigenous cultures of the Americas, including: